UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * `mcs.exe`, `pdb2mdb.exe` and its dependencies were taken from [Mono 4.0.0][mono] installation.

-* AsyncBridge is a set of types that makes it possible to use async/await in projects that target CLR2.0.
-[More details][asyncbridge]
+* AsyncBridge library provides a set of types that makes it possible to use async/await in projects that target CLR2.0.
+For more information, check [this blog post][asyncbridge].

 * If you use _async/await_ inside Unity events (Awake, Start, Update etc) you may notice that continuations (the code below `await` keyword) are executed in background threads.
 It's most likely that this is not what you want.
 To force `await` to return the execution to the main thread, you'll have to provide it with a synchronization context.
 Check `UnityScheduler.cs` example provided with this project.